tbhb/typing-graph/docs/explanation/forward-references.md

     children: list[Node]
 ```

-Python solves this with **forward references**—string annotations that defer evaluation:
+Python solves this with **forward references**, which are string annotations that defer evaluation:

 ```python
 class Node: